segrasevanon/Local-Network--Chat-Server/README.md

 6. gcc -o client client.c -lpthread
 7. ./client <local IP address> port number

-How It Works
+-How It Works

-1. Server creates a TCP socket and listens on a configurable port
+1. Server creates a TCP socket and listens on a configurable port.
-2. Each client connects to the server via IP + port
+2. Each client connects to the server via IP + port.
-3. When a client sends a message, the server broadcasts it to all other clients
+3. When a client sends a message, the server broadcasts it to all other clients.
-4. Communication continues until a client disconnects or server shuts down
+4. Communication continues until a client disconnects or server shuts down.